jaspermutsaerts-paqt/adaptable-code/docs/10-mocks-vs-fakes.md

 ```

-Test doubles are not mocks, they "actually" work, but usually in a simplified case.
+Fakes are another type of test doubles.
+They are not mocks, but they "actually" work, but usually in a simplified case.
-We (in Team Falcon) usually (incorrectly) call them `Fake`, but it is also common to namespace or prefix it as `InMemory`, `Database` (as opposed to remote)
+In teams I've worked with, we usually called them `Fake`, but it is also common to namespace or prefix it as `InMemory`, or even `Database`.

+This example just lists the people, or licenses already stored.

 ```php